Apply for your Form I-20

 • Meet all eligibility requirements and be admitted to a UTSA degree-seeking program.

-• Submit the following documents to the International Services Office.
+• Submit the following documents to the International Services Portal.

 • Students transferring their SEVIS record to UTSA from another U.S. college or university have additional requirements.
 See F-1 Transfer In to UTSA.

-• UTSA International Services usually sends an email to admitted students within 2-3 days of notice of acceptance.
-If you have been admitted and have not received an email, you may contact the International Services Office at newinternational@utsa.edu.
+• UTSA International Services sends all email communication to student's UTSA email within 2-3 days of notice of acceptance.
+If you have been admitted and have not received an email, you may contact the International Services Office at international.services@utsa.edu.

 Reporting the Status of Your Visa Application